 Contacts vs. Glasses — Pros and Cons

 Glasses can be expensive to replace if lost and are easily affected by the weather.
-Also, because glasses sit about a half-inch away from your eyes, peripheral vision can be distorted.
+They also sit about a half-inch away from your eyes, which can distort your peripheral vision.

-Contacts, on the other hand, sit directly on your eyes, so vision is crisp, completely unobstructed, and with less vision distortions than glasses.
+Contacts, on the other hand, sit directly on your eyes.
+This ensures that your vision is completely unobstructed with less distortion than glasses.
 They don’t get in the way when exercising or playing sports and aren’t affected by weather conditions.

 Contacts can’t make a direct fashion statement.
-However, you can change the color of your eyes with colored contact lenses, which allows you to slightly update your look without wearing eyeglasses that may clash with what you are wearing.
+However, you can wear colored contact lenses.
+This updates your look without eyeglasses that may clash with what you are wearing.

-Please note that colored contacts purchased from costume stores or online can cause infections and changes in your eyesight, and you should always talk to your eye doctor about colored contacts before purchasing/wearing them.
+Please note that costume contacts can cause infections and changes in your eyesight.
+Always talk to your eye doctor about colored contacts before purchasing/wearing them.

 However, contacts are not for everybody.
 Some people have trouble putting their contact lenses directly in their eyes.
-Contacts require proper care and cleaning to avoid eye infections and you should never wear them while you sleep.
-Daily disposable contact lenses are your best option if the recommended care seems like too much of a commitment.
+Contacts need proper care and cleaning to avoid eye infections.
+You also shouldn’t wear them while you sleep.
+Daily disposable contact lenses are recommended if the care requirements seem like too much of a commitment.

 Which Are Better For Your Eyes?

-Both glasses and contacts are perfectly capable of correcting your vision.
+Regardless of what you choose when it comes to contacts vs. glasses, both can correct your vision.
 However, some prescription types may work better than others.

 For example, stronger prescriptions require thicker lenses.
 In this case, contacts would be a much more comfortable option.
-People with astigmatism might also benefit from a special type of contact lenses over glasses, but if you suffer from an eye disease or certain eye conditions, contacts may irritate your eyes.
+Astigmatism might also benefit from a special type of contact lens over glasses.
+However, contacts may irritate your eyes if you have an eye disease or certain eye conditions.

-After a complete comprehensive eye exam, your doctor can help you understand whether contacts or glasses are better for you based on your prescription and overall eye health.
-While a comprehensive eye exam is required before getting contacts, there are some differences between a comprehensive exam and a contact lens exam.
+Your doctor can tell which is best for you and your overall eye health after a comprehensive exam.
+A comprehensive eye exam is required before getting contacts.
+Bear in mind that there are differences between a comprehensive exam and a contact lens exam.

 Should You Have Both?

-As we mentioned earlier, a lot of people have both contact lenses and eyeglasses.
-Extensive wear of contacts can make your eyes feel dry or strained, so having a pair of glasses is always a nice option.
+As we mentioned earlier, you can wear contact lenses and eyeglasses.
+Extensive wear of contacts can make your eyes feel dry or strained.
+This makes having a pair of glasses a nice option.
 Or, you can simply choose based on your plans for the day or what you’re wearing!

 - Allergies